AxiSEMunity/AxiSEM3D/doc/Installation.md

 $ pip install https://gitlab.com/Salvus/SalvusMeshLite/-/archive/master/SalvusMeshLite-master.zip
 ```

 There is no need to install the mesher on an HPC cluster.
-The mesher is efficient
+The mesher runs on a single processor, but is efficient enough to generate large-scale meshes in

 Verify the installation by